aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

     <<generate variable accesses>>

-When we get to compiling functions and classes, this part will get fancier because names will live in different scopes, but for now they're all global:
+When we get to compiling functions and classes, the logic will get fancier because names will live in different scopes, but for now they're all global: